talon-one/talon_one.rb/docs/IntegrationApi.md

 ## get_loyalty_program_profile_transactions

-> InlineResponse2004 get_loyalty_program_profile_transactions(loyalty_program_id, integration_id, opts)
+> InlineResponse2005 get_loyalty_program_profile_transactions(loyalty_program_id, integration_id, opts)

 List customer's loyalty transactions

 Retrieve paginated results of loyalty transaction logs for the given Integration ID in the specified loyalty program.
 You can filter transactions by date.
-If no filters are applied, the last 50 loyalty transactions for the given integration ID are returned.  **Note:** To retrieve all loyalty program transaction logs in a given loyalty program, use the [List loyalty program transactions](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyProgramTransactions) endpoint.
+If no filters are applied, the last 50 loyalty transactions for the given integration ID are returned.  > [!note] To retrieve all loyalty program transaction logs in a given > loyalty program, use the [List loyalty program transactions](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyProgramTransactions) > endpoint.

 ### Example